Tax Planning Pages

 Now that we know what not to do when preparing your taxes, let's review some things to keep in mind to get your taxes in order.

 • File on time: File a tax return or extension on time, regardless if you don't have the money to pay your taxes.
 We cannot stress this enough.
-Filing a tax return or tax extension on or before Tax Day will eliminate any failure to file penalties, which are ten times more expensive than any other IRS penalties for not paying the tax you owe (4.5% vs. 0.5%).
+Filing a tax return or tax extension on or before Tax Day will eliminate any failure to file penalties which are nine times more expensive than any other IRS penalties for not paying the tax you owe (4.5% vs. 0.5%).
 Consider IRS installment agreements and other tax payment options if you cannot pay all the tax you owe on Tax Day.
 Though an IRS tax extension or state extensions gives you extra time to prepare and file your tax return, do not think of the extension as an excuse to procrastinate on your taxes for 6 more months.
 Take advantage of the additional time by figuring out how you are going to file your return and pay any taxes owed if necessary.
-However, please be aware that an extension does not give you more time to pay the tax you owe penalty free.
+Be aware that an extension does not give you more time to pay the tax you owe penalty-free.
 Use the extra 6 months wisely to prepare and file your tax return on time if you filed an extension by Tax Day.
 It is faster and more secure to e-file a tax return or extension than filing on paper.
-Generally, you will receive a notice within 24 to 48 hours after e-Filing a return or extension if it is accepted (or rejected, which is easy to fix online).
+Generally, you will receive a notice within 24 to 48 hours after e-filing a return or extension if it is accepted (or rejected, which is easy to fix online).
 In addition, if you are expecting a refund, you can expect it in as little as 7 days, according to the IRS.

 • Get your refund the fastest way: e-File your tax return - eFileIT - and request direct deposit into a bank account.
 According to the IRS, this is the fastest way to get your refund and you can expect your tax refund to be deposited in your bank account within 21 days.
 The other option is to wait approximately four to six weeks to have your refund check mailed to you.
-Learn more about the statistics of e-Filing our use the DATEucator tool to see exactly how quickly your Refund could be deposited.
+Learn more about the statistics of e-filing our use the DATEucator tool to see exactly how quickly your refund could be deposited.

 • If you owe taxes, review tax payment options: review the several options to pay taxes you owe before you e-file so that you know the best way for you to pay your taxes.